multiplealiases/multiplealiases.github.io/_posts/2025-11-15-anywhere-you-go-everyone-wouldve-been-connected.md

 permalink: /anywhere-you-go-everyone-wouldve-been-connected.html
 ---

-If applications were actively designed for asynchrony, rather than as a "neat trick" or a token effort.
+Had applications been actively designed for asynchrony, rather than as a "neat trick" or a token effort.
 That they aren't, though, is... understandable.